 Jennifer was hired in 2008 and spent three years on the front line of public relations as a school secretary: welcoming new families, supporting staff members and engaging with students.
 Her positive attitude, efficiency and communication skills earned her a promotion in 2011 and again in 2015.
 Currently, as an administrative assistant, she supports more than 60 school secretaries, ensuring that they receive the communication they need to do their jobs effectively.
 She hosts meetings, provides resources and even created an Intranet site and Google calendar to facilitate communication.
 Most importantly, Jennifer gets to know them as individuals.
 Although they work in 29 different buildings, the secretaries feel connected as a team due to her leadership.

 Jennifer is also a leader at the district office.
 Our superintendent trusts her to answer his calls, knowing she gives each caller the compassionate ear they need while finding answers to their questions.
-This year, Jennifer took on the important task of tracking people in quarantine and positive cases to update the COVID Dashboard on our website daily.
+This year, Jennifer took on the important task of tracking people in quarantine and positive cases.
 In essence, Jennifer serves as the project manager, collaborating with more than 60 administrators.

 Despite the additional workload and the changes in our work flow during the pandemic, Jennifer maintained a sense of professionalism and the ability to bring laughter to our district.
 She could lead a class on positive, caring and inclusive customer service and communication.